-FIGURE 2.
-Two Sudoku puzzles.
+Figure 2.2: Two Sudoku puzzles.

-2. History
+2.2 History

-2.1.
-Latin Squares.
+2.2.1 Latin Squares

 Sudoku puzzles are an example of what the famous mathematician Leonhard Euler (Swiss mathematician and physicist; 1707 - 1783) called Latin Squares: these are square tables filled with digits, letters, or symbols so that each of the entries occurs only once in each row or column.
-(Notice that Sudoku puzzles have the added requirement that each of the little $3 \times 3$ contain the digits 1-9 only once.)
-Figure 3 shows a beautiful example of a Latin Square which does not use digits or letters: in this stained glass window, each of the seven colors occurs only once in each row and in each column.
+(Notice that Sudoku puzzles have the added requirement that each of the little 3×3 contain the digits 1-9 only once.)
+Figure 2.3 shows a beautiful example of a Latin Square which does not use digits or letters: in this stained glass window, each of the seven colors occurs only once in each row and in each column.

-FIGURE 3.
-Displaying a Latin square, this stained glass window honors Ronald Fisher, whose "Design of Experiments" discussed Latin squares.
+Figure 2.3: Displaying a Latin square, this stained glass window honors Ronald Fisher, whose "Design of Experiments" discussed Latin squares.
 Fisher's student, A. W. F. Edwards, designed this window for Caius College, Cambridge.

-- 3. Working on your own, turn the color Latin Square displayed in the stained-glass window in Figure 3 into a Latin Square that uses numbers.
+3. Working on your own, turn the color Latin Square displayed in the stained-glass window in Figure 2.3 into a Latin Square that uses numbers.
 Describe your process in detail.
-(If this printed document is not clear enough to make out the color detail, you will find a color image of the window at http://en.wikipedia.org/wiki/File:Fisher-stainedglass-gonville-caius.jpg.) - 4.
-Now, find a completely different way of doing it.
+(If this printed document is not clear enough to make out the color detail, you will find a color image of the window at http://en.wikipedia.org/wiki/File:Fisher-stainedglass-gonville-caius.jpg.)

+- 4. Now, find a different set of numbers that also fit this particular stained glass window.
 How do your results compare?
 Explain your observations. - 5.
 Compare your results with those of other students.
 In what ways are the different Latin Square that were created the same?
 In what ways are they different?
-Explain.

-6. How many different ways do you think there are to create a number version of the color Latin Square from Figure 3 (say, using the numbers 1-7)?
+Explain. - 6.
+How many different ways do you think there are to create a number version of the color Latin Square from Figure 2.3 (say, using the numbers 1-7)?
 Document your process of thinking about this question.
 Carefully explain your answers and ideas.
+Clearly explain why your reasoning and results makes sense.

 Latin Squares were know long before Euler gave them this name, and in cultures far from the Latin world.
 You can find examples of Latin squares in Arabic literature over 700 years old.
 An ancient Chinese legend goes something like this: Some three thousand years ago, a great flood happened in China.
-In order to calm the vexed river god, the people made an offering to the river Lo, but he could not be appeased (Figure 4 shows a Ming dynasty scroll depicting the nymph of the Lo river).
+In order to calm the vexed river god, the people made an offering to the river Lo, but he could not be appeased (Figure 2.4 shows a Ming dynasty scroll depicting the nymph of the Lo river).
 Each time they made an offering, a turtle would appear from the river.
 One day a boy noticed marks on the back of the turtle that seemed to represent the numbers 1 to 9.
-The numbers were arranged in such a way that each line added up to 15, as in Table 2.1.
+The numbers were arranged in such a way that each line added up to 15, as in Table 2.2.1.
 Hence the people understood that their offering was not the right amount.

-FIGURE 4.
-Nymph of the Lo River, an ink drawing on a handscroll, Ming dynasty, 16th century.
+Figure 2.4: Nymph of the Lo River, an ink drawing on a handscroll, Ming dynasty, 16th century.
 Freer Gallery of Art

-TABLE 1.
-The Lo Shu magic square.
+Table 2.1: The Lo Shu magic square.